Jon0/stream/README.md

 stream
 ======

+A WebGL client which renders objects from a live stream of vector data.
 Http server using c++11 and boost asio.